How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 The Roman Republic describes the period in which the city-state of Rome existed as a republican government, from 509 B.C. to 27 B.C.
 Rome’s republican government is one of the earliest examples of representative democracy in the world. – National Geographic

-Promoters of the idea that all republics would be called representative democracies point to the fact that there are some referendums where there is direct voting on an issue.
-This is explained in the following quotation.
+Promoters of the idea that all republics would be called representative democracies point to the fact that there are some referendums with direct voting on an issue.
+The following quotation explains this.

 The constitution may also provide for some deliberative democracy (e.g., Royal Commissions) or direct popular measures (e.g., initiative, referendum, recall elections).
 However, these are not always binding and usually require some legislative action—legal power usually remains firmly with representatives. – Wikipedia